x

 In-store personalization is being blocked by an absence of data to make it happen.

-Through follow-up interviews with retail SME’s, we learned that retailers are data starved when it comes to in-store shopping.
+We also learned that retailers are data starved when it comes to in-store shopping.
 As such, they’re trying to gather data from customers through every means possible.

 Retailer's data collection is leaving shoppers exacerbated and their needs unattended.
 Shoppers want tools to support their shopping journey, but instead are receiving overwhelming data requests that don’t seem to provide value.